febaisi/febaisi-dynamsoft-rn-sample/README.md

-# Forget about the 2 part of this README
 ## Dynamsoft Sample was not working so I added it on top of a fresh RN App

 - npm install